Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 Of course, on some vehicle models it's just impossible to remove the engine oil pan without the proper equipment.
 Watch the next video.

 An oil pan gasket replacement job is not exactly a simple task.
 But in many vehicle models, this task is within the reach of the average car owner.
-Still, you need to follow the safety precautions and proper procedure outlined in this guide to do a successful job and help you save some money in repairs.
+Still, you need to follow the safety precautions and proper procedures outlined in this guide to do a successful job and help you save some money on repairs.
 Your engine needs the proper amount of oil to function properly and prevent damage to internal components.
 Replace a failed oil pan gasket as soon as possible to prevent an expensive repair later.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Question: How do I take the oil pan Gadget off of an Oldsmobile 2000 Intrigue?